30 New Way Rear Loaders Aid Kansas City, Missouri’s New Citywide Residential Waste Collection Program

 “We are proud of the opportunity to provide the equipment for Kansas City’s new 160,000 home solid waste collection program,” said Don Ross, VP of Sales & Marketing for New Way Trucks.
 “Their fleet of New Way Cobra Magnum rear loaders is well-equipped to handle the demands of Kansas City’s new residential waste collection program for years to come.”

-New Way would like to thank Elliott Equipment, and it’s authorized dealer team in Grandview, Missouri, for developing this key partnership with the City and its Solid Waste Division.
+New Way would like to thank Elliott Equipment, and it’s authorized distributor team in Grandview, Missouri, for developing this key partnership with the City and its Solid Waste Division.

 For more information about New Way and its products, please visit www.newwaytrucks.com.